lav30/Power-Consumption/README.md

 ![Alt text](Banner-2.png?raw=true "Title")

 Interactive website to calculate the power consumption in a power plant based on distinct variables such as Ambient Temperature , Relative Humidity, Exhaust Vacuum  and Ambient Pressure.
-Numerical values of these variables can be entered in a website deployed using Heroku to compute the electrical energy per hour (MW).
+Numerical values of these features can be entered in a website deployed using Heroku to compute the electrical energy per hour (MW).
 This project is presented as an upgraded version of what originally was a Master's degree course assignment.

 ## Table of Contents